Updated September 27, 2023

 - A typical Scrum team is 6-10 people.

 - Inspect and adapt.

 - Scrum is the methodology to implement agile.
 No changes are allowed once the sprint gets started.

-- The customer requirements are put into Project Backlog and are
+- The customer requirements are put into Project Backlog.

-- It doesn’t require any software development practices to use, they require management practices.
+- It doesn’t require any software development practices; it requires management practices.

 Agile vs Scrum Comparison Table

-Below is the topmost comparison between Agile vs Scrum
+Below is the topmost comparison between Agile and Scrum.

 To optimize prediction and control risks.